Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Results

 We also assess the presence of QAnon-related keywords in content shared by both coordinated and organic channels.
 Approximately 1.66\% of content from coordinated users contains at least one QAnon-related keyword, compared to only 0.12\% of content from the organic population.
 This substantial difference is evident in Table~\ref{tab:keyword-prevalence}, where we list the top five keywords present in the coordinated group, also compared to keywords shared by organic channels.
-Although coordinated channels make up only 0.36\% of the total Telegram dataset, they show a marked prominence, both in absolute and relative terms, in sharing QAnon-related keywords compared to the organic channels.
+Although the 57 coordinated channels make up only 0.36\% of the total number of Telegram channels in our dataset, they show a marked prominence, both in absolute and relative terms, in sharing QAnon-related keywords compared to organic channels.
 These findings indicate a propensity for Telegram CoIAs to disseminate conspiracies.